Blocking on-camera auditions

 If you are a stage creature (started acting in theater before film), then you might have actually experienced one big change when you started auditioning on camera.

 You may have felt constrained when you learned you can’t move around freely like in a theater audition.
-You may have felt like an actor in a straight-jacket.
+You may have felt like an actor in a straitjacket.
 You may actually have been going crazy from the restrictive parameters of working with a camera stuck on a tripod.

 Let’s free the actor!